re-data/re-data/docs/docs/getting_started/example_project/compute_first_metrics.md

 # Compute first metrics

-Now lets compute first metircs.
+Now lets compute first metrics.
 On the start we want to turn on monitoring for all detected tables:

 We do this just be running SQL: